 Dyer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Dyer is quite a bit lower than the national average among all cities of 21.84%: just 11.98% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Dyer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.98% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Dyer in 2022 was $20,762, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $83,048 for a family of four.
 However, Dyer contains both very wealthy and poor people as well.